Michael Jeter: Career

 Jeter's woebegone look, extreme flexibility, and high energy led Tommy Tune to cast him in the off-Broadway play Cloud 9 in 1981.
-Much of his work specialized in playing eccentric, pretentious, or wimpy characters, as in The Fisher King, Waterworld, Fear and Loathing in Las Vegas, The Green Mile and Drop Zone.
+He received acclaim for his role in the Broadway musical Grand Hotel, for which he won a Tony Award.
+He subsequently starred in the CBS sitcom Evening Shade, winning a Primetime Emmy Award for his performance.
+Much of his work specialised in playing eccentric, pretentious, or wimpy characters, as in The Fisher King, Waterworld, Fear and Loathing in Las Vegas, The Green Mile and Drop Zone.
+In The Fisher King, Jeter portrayed "an unnamed homeless cabaret singer", and "shimmies across the screen with boundless confidence, turning what might have been a grotesque, or at least merely humorous, part into something noble, even indomitable...
+In a film unafraid of big acting, Jeter goes bigger than anyone."
 Occasionally, Jeter was able to stray from type for more diverse characters, such as those he portrayed in Jurassic Park III, Air Bud, and Open Range.
 Jeter is perhaps most known for his role as convicted felon Eduard Delacroix in The Green Mile, a role for which he was nominated along with the rest of the cast for a Screen Actors Guild Award.

-In The Fisher King, Jeter portrayed "an unnamed homeless cabaret singer", and "shimmies across the screen with boundless confidence, turning what might have been a grotesque, or at least merely humorous, part into something noble, even indomitable...
-In a film unafraid of big acting, Jeter goes bigger than anyone."

 He also played Mr. Noodle's brother, Mister Noodle, on Sesame Street from 2000 to 2003.
 He appeared in an episode of Touched by an Angel in 1999 as Gus, an insurance salesman who arrives in Las Vegas, in the episode "The Man Upstairs".
 His last two appearances were in the films Open Range and The Polar Express.
 Both films were in post-production at the time of his death and, when released, contained a dedication to his memory.
 The season 35 premiere of Sesame Street, a special entitled "The Street We Live On", was similarly dedicated to Jeter.

-Awards

-In 1990, Jeter won a Tony Award for his performance in the Broadway musical Grand Hotel.
-He won an Emmy Award in 1992 for his role in the television sitcom Evening Shade as math teacher and assistant football coach Herman Stiles.
-He also received an Outer Critics Circle Award, Drama Desk Award, and the Clarence Derwent Prize.

-Personal life
+Personal life and death

-Jeter was gay and met his partner, Sean Blue, in 1995; they were together until Jeter's death in 2003.
+Jeter was gay and was in a relationship with his partner, Sean Blue, from 1995 until Jeter's death in 2003.

-Jeter was HIV positive and disclosed his diagnosis in a 1997 interview on Entertainment Tonight.
+He was HIV-positive and publicly disclosed his diagnosis in a 1997 interview on Entertainment Tonight.
 Despite this, he remained healthy for many years.
-Jeter also announced while accepting his 1990 Tony that he recovered from substance abuse.
+While accepting his 1990 Tony Award, Jeter also announced that he was in recovery from substance abuse.

-Death

-On March 30, 2003, Jeter was found dead by Blue in his home in Hollywood Hills, California.
-He was 50.
-Blue said that Jeter died of complications after an epileptic seizure.
+On March 30, 2003, Blue found Jeter dead at his home in Hollywood Hills, California; he was 50 years old.
+According to Blue, the cause of death was complications following an epileptic seizure.
 Jeter was cremated, and his ashes were given to Blue.